mrprajesh/blog/_posts/2024-03-19-clang-on-gpu.md

 render_with_liquid: true
 ---

-1. After gaining a lot of insight from the talk [CppCon 2016: “Bringing Clang and C++ to GPUs: An Open-Source, CUDA-Compatible GPU C++ Compiler"] decided to try clang running on gpu code (https://youtu.be/KHa-OSrZPGo?si=852XDhqzVIsLBqme) [https://llvm.org/docs/CompileCudaWithLLVM.html](https://llvm.org/docs/CompileCudaWithLLVM.html)
+After gaining a lot of insights from a CppCon 2016 talk [Bringing Clang and C++ to GPUs](https://youtu.be/KHa-OSrZPGo?si=852XDhqzVIsLBqme) I decided to try clang code to run on GPU using  the [CUDA Clang docs](https://llvm.org/docs/CompileCudaWithLLVM.html)

+1. Use clang 17 (or 16 should work as well!)
+2. Installation of CUDA toolkit is assumed.
+Have drivers and a GPU
+3. file .cu 		-> .ptx 	->  .out
+4. clang -> ptxas -> sass -> exe

 ```c